 One-on-One Tutoring Sessions

 Students may request one-on-one tutors for courses not supported by pre-arranged sessions or the Writing Center.
 Students may request tutoring for up to two hours per course each week.
 The student and tutor determine the tutoring schedule.

 Students seeking a one-on-one tutor should submit a request using our online form.
 The AEC staff hires and matches students to a tutor and provides all parties with the information needed to schedule their first tutoring session.
 The AEC also informs professors about the match.

 Are You Interested in Working as a Tutor?

 The staff of AEC is always looking to add tutors to its roster.
-Click on the link in the right-hand column to print out a tutor application or pick up an application from the AEC office, lower level of Lilly Library.
+Download a Tutor Application Form online, or pick up an application from the AEC office, lower level of Lilly Library.
 First priority is given to work-study students.